How to improve your English Communication Skills?

 - People often hear what they expect to hear rather than what is actually said and jump to incorrect conclusions

-Barriers to communication can be broadly categorised as :-
+Barriers of effective communication skills can be broadly categorised as :-

 Physical – The most important physical barriers are time, place, space, climate and noise.
 Few of them are easy to change whereas, few may prove to be difficult obstructions in the process of effective communication.
 These factors may cause distraction leading to inattentiveness or totally alter the message, causing miscommunication.